Nikhil-Gautam-dev/tic-tac-toe-game/README.md

-# Tic-Tac-Toe Game with Python and Turtle Graphics 🐢🎮
+# Tic-Tac-Toe Game with Python and Tkinter Graphics 🐢🎮

-Welcome to the Tic-Tac-Toe project, a classic game brought to life with Python and the Turtle graphics library!
+Welcome to the Tic-Tac-Toe project, a classic game brought to life with Python and the Tkinter graphics library!
 This project offers an interactive and enjoyable gaming experience, featuring both Player vs. Player and Player vs. Computer modes.

 ## Table of Contents
 - [Introduction](#introduction)